Hunter-Abshire/E-Commerce/README.md

 Redis: Optional, used for caching frequently accessed data to improve response times.
 Summary:
 The E-Commerce Platform is built to deliver a scalable, maintainable, and high-performance online shopping experience.
 By leveraging modern technologies like React for the frontend and Node.js for the backend, along with Docker for containerization and ECS for deployment, the project ensures reliability and ease of management.

+Need to work on next: Making the form appear instead of having a blank screen.